-This Page combines all of the information gathered regarding the 1978 Parking Deck and Lakeshore Drive Redevelopment including plans, studies, historical data, and meetings, and the original RFQ.
+This Page combines all of the information gathered regarding the 1978 Parking Deck and Lakeshore Drive Corridor Rehabilitation including plans, studies, historical data, and meetings, and the original RFQ.
 The most current information is provided first with the remaining information on the process following.

 Most Recent Events:

 Latest Rendering of the Pewabic Street Mobility Improvements 3 ways of getting up and down: sidewalk (still steep), stairs (shortcut), and accessible ramps with placemaking elements.
 Plaza Rendering 2-22-23

 The City was awarded a Revitalization and Placemaking grant, leveraged by the investment to be made by borrowing funds to remove the 1978 parking deck.
 The grant funds are intended for ground-level improvements along Lakeshore Drive once the deck is removed.
 The conceptual drawings are becoming more detailed as part of the design work.
 The project will be bid out late winter 2023.
 Below is a link to a rendering of what the completed project will look like overall.
 Until the project is placed out to bid, the engineers and landscape architect will continue to work on the details of the project.

 At the council meeting on February 9, 2022, City Manager Eric Waara presented a power point outlining ways to pay for the removal of the 1978 parking deck and near-term redevelopment of the site following removal of the deck.
 The power point is below: